Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

-In \cite{kettererHK} and in \cite{bkmw} synthetic notions of lower mean curvature bounds for an open subset $\Omega$ in an $\RCD$ space $(X,\de,\m)$ were introduced and several geometric consequences were derived (a similar notion for Lorentzian length spaces with synthetic lower Ricci curvature bounds was used in \cite{CavallettiMondino20+}).
-In \cite{bkmw} the authors prove a rigidity theorem for this framework that is independent of the number of boundary components and generalizes another theorem by Kasue that also appears in \cite{Kasue83} (see also \cite{martinli}).
-One of the key steps in the proof of this rigidity theorem is a Laplace comparison estimate for the boundary distance function $\de_{\Omega^c}$ of an open set $\Omega$ \cite[Corollary 4.11]{bkmw}:
+In \cite{kettererHK} and in \cite{bkmw} synthetic notions of lower mean curvature bounds for an open subset $\Omega$ inside an $\RCD$ space $(X,\de,\m)$ were introduced.
+A similar definition of lower mean curvature bounds in the context of Lorentzian length spaces with synthetic lower Ricci curvature bounds was used in \cite{CavallettiMondino20+}.
+Geometric consequences that were derived in \cite{bkmw} are estimates on the inscribed radius of $\Omega$ and rigidity theorems for the corresponding equality cases.
+One of the key steps in the proof of these rigidity theorems is a comparison estimate for the Laplacian of the boundary distance function $\de_{\Omega^c}= \inf_{y\in \Omega^c} \de(y, \cdot)$ \cite[Corollary 4.11]{bkmw}: